Opening a bank account in Portugal is an essential step in your residency process.

 Portugal also has a clever system called MBWay, which allows you to pay other users instantly using just their mobile phone number.

-You’ll need a Portuguese account with any bank to access these tools.
+You’ll need a Portuguese account with any local bank to access these tools.

 Pay by Card Everywhere